mysociety/fixmystreet/running/admin_manual.md

   </p>
   <p>
     “Things got much quicker for me once I assembled a spreadsheet with the responses to all our most common questions and enquiries - it took a while to assemble (because I was learning the ropes) but once it was done, I could just copy and paste and I can now send the majority of replies off with just a few modifications.
   </p>
   <p>
     I'd really recommend that approach.
 As well as saving me time, it means I can hand user support over to others when needed, for example, when I go on holiday.”
   </p>
 </div>

-## Some other things to consider
+## How the site may be abused

+The nature of any website that accepts input from the public is that it can be subjected to abuse.
+Our experience from the UK FixMyStreet site is that this is very rare.
+The following section discusses some things you should be aware of should the problem arise in your installation.

+### Obscene, rude or illegal material

 You may occasionally get people who misuse the site by posting rude, defamatory or vexatious material.
 Here's our official response from the UK FixMyStreet site:

 <div class="correspondence">
-  "FixMyStreet does not moderate reports before they appear on the site, and we are not responsible for the content or accuracy of material submitted by our users.
+  FixMyStreet does not moderate reports before they appear on the site, and we are not responsible for the content or accuracy of material submitted by our users.
 We will remove any problem report containing inappropriate details upon being informed, a process known as reactive moderation.
 Many sites utilise this process, for example some of the BBC community areas as explained here:
   <a href="http://news.bbc.co.uk/1/hi/help/4180404.stm">http://news.bbc.co.uk/1/hi/help/4180404.stm</a>.
 </div>